Listoc/freeCodeCampUniverse/README.md

    * services

    Also we created an interactive Bash program (salon.sh) that uses PostgreSQL to track the customers and appointments for our salon.

+5. Fourth project: 'Build a Periodic Table Database'

+   In this project we fixed DB for periodic table

+   We have following tables:
+   * element
+   * properties
+   * type

+   Also we created Bash script (element.sh) to get information about chemical elements from a periodic table database.